Nzara

 The county falls within the western plains groundnuts, sesame and sorghum livelihoods zone (FEWSNET 2018).
 It is estimated that 85% of households in Nzara County practice agriculture (FAO/WFP 2018), an estimate which has held steady until 2021 (FAO/WFP 2022).
 Gross cereal yields were estimated to be 1.75 tonnes per hectare in 2021, increasing to 1.9 tonnes per hectare in 2022 (FAO/WFP 2023).
 Other livelihood activities such as collecting wild food, harvesting honey, and fishing for domestic consumption are also common.

 The agricultural potential of Nzara County has attracted significant attention from commercial interests, with a post-World War II agro-industrial processing complex known as the ‘Zande Scheme’ (and later ‘Equatoria Board’) being operational in the area until the late 1980s.
 This complex formed the backbone of the local economy and was designed to grow and process cotton, palm oil, timber and other lucrative cash crops.
-The scheme and its associated resettlement – which encompassed several nearby areas of present-day Western Equatoria State – followed an earlier forcible resettlement of the Azande population as part of colonial efforts to new settlements limit the spread of sleeping sickness.
+The scheme and its associated resettlement – which encompassed several nearby areas of present-day Western Equatoria State – followed an earlier forcible resettlement of the Azande population as part of colonial efforts to limit the spread of sleeping sickness.
 The Zande Scheme involved relocating people back to more remote areas, in a bid to revive supposedly traditional social structures whilst introducing economic development to the area.
 While some colonial-era accounts spoke positively of the effects of the Zande Scheme, the scheme has been reappraised as being the cause of social and political upheaval among residents of the area, whilst being guided by paternalistic assumptions on the part of colonial authorities (Braak 2022, pp.71-73; Daly and Rolandsen 2016).

 The area is also rich in forest products, particularly teak, as evidenced by the presence of large foreign firms in the area that export the raw materials, often as part of grey and black-market activities (Verjee 2013).
 The value of the teak trade is unknown.
 While logging and various other casual jobs along the informal forest-product supply-chain are viable livelihood opportunities, the trade is defined by widespread environmental degradation and exploitation of labour (ADB 2013).